not-an-aardvark/lucky-commit/README.md

 For non-GPG-signed commits, `lucky-commit` adds its whitespace to a 64-byte-aligned block at the very end of the commit message.
 Since everything that precedes the whitespace is constant for any particular commit, this allows `lucky-commit` to cache the SHA1 buffer state and only hash a single 64-byte block on each attempt.

 Hash searching is extremely parallelizable, and `lucky-commit` takes advantage of this by running on a GPU when available.
 (The intuitive idea is that if you pretend that your commits are actually graphical image data, where SHA1 is a "shading" that gets applied to the whole image at once, and the resulting commit shorthashes are, say, RGBA pixel color values, then you can hash a large number of commits at once by just "rendering the image".)
-The GPU on my 2015 MacBook Pro can compute about 164 million single-block hashes per second.
+The GPU on my 2015 MacBook Pro can compute about 196 million single-block hashes per second.

-As a result, the theoretical average time to find a `0000000` commit hash on my 2015 MacBook Pro is (16<sup>7</sup> hashes) / (164000000 hashes/s) = **1.6 seconds**.
+As a result, the theoretical average time to find a `0000000` commit hash on my 2015 MacBook Pro is (16<sup>7</sup> hashes) / (196000000 hashes/s) = **1.37 seconds**.

+You can estimate the theoretical average time for your computer by running `time lucky_commit --benchmark`.

-Outside of hashing, the tool also has to do a constant amount of I/O (e.g. spawning `git` a few times), resulting in an observed average time of about 2 seconds.
-You can estimate the average time for your computer by running `time lucky_commit --benchmark`.
+Outside of hashing, the tool also has to do a constant amount of I/O (e.g. spawning `git` a few times), resulting in an observed average time on my laptop of about 1.6 seconds.

 For GPG-signed commits, the commit message is part of the signed payload, so `lucky-commit` can't edit the commit message without making the signature invalid.
 Instead, it adds its whitespace to the end of the signature itself.
 Since the signature precedes the commit message in git's commit encoding, this requires `lucky-commit` to do more work on each attempt (it can't cache the SHA1 buffer state as effectively, and it needs to rehash the commit message every time).
 As a result, the performance for GPG-signed commits depends on the length of the commit message.
 This adds a multiplier of roughly `1 + ceiling(commit message length / 64 bytes)` to the average search time.